 In the interview with Roselyn, New Mexico Wildlife is hoping for you to get to know one of the faces behind the hunter education and off-highway vehicle programs.

 I love the fact that I don’t just sit behind the desk.
-I am also be involved with activities, hunter education camps, trainings, etc.
+I am also be involved with activities, hunter education camps, trainings, etc. ?What is the most exciting part of your job?

-Being able to be involved in helping our students become safe hunters and meeting new people and just overall being able to be involved.
+Being able to be involved in helping our students become safe hunters and meeting new people and just overall being able to be involved. ?What is your favorite part of working for the Department?

 Learning about the different divisions and what they are doing.
 I also enjoy being able to help other divisions.